-- a minimization procedure replaces the traditional update rules which otherwise require computation-intensive multidimensional root-finding; - the updates in time can be done explicitly or implicitly, and we demonstrated linear and quadratic accuracy; - the time integrator is symplectic, and therefore preserves fundamental invariants while demonstrating excellent energy behavior; - non-conservative forces or mechanical systems with (possibly non-linear) constraints can be handled easily and robustly; - a novel damping model is easily added to our scheme.
+- the updates in time can be done explicitly or implicitly, and we demonstrated linear and quadratic accuracy; - the time integrator is symplectic, and therefore preserves fundamental invariants while demonstrating excellent energy behavior; - non-conservative forces or mechanical systems with (possibly non-linear) constraints can be handled easily and robustly: - a novel damping model is easily added to our scheme;

 The design of time integrators has not received much attention in our community despite their widespread use.
 Given the importance of qualitatively correct behavior in computer animation the geometric view is particularly pertinent as it ensures conservation of important quantities even for lower accuracy/higher speed simulations.
 Because of the general nature of our approach it no less admits high accuracy simulations when called for.
-An innovative aspect of our work is the introduction of the variational integrability condition which allows us to solve the non-linear problem at each time step (when using implicit integration) through a minimization.
+An innovative aspect of our work is the introduction of the variational integrability condition which allows us to solve the nonlinear problem at each time step (when using implicit integration) through a minimization.
 Together with the use of velocity/momentum/position variables it promises to play an important role in motion control.
 For instance, we believe that the optimization scheme proposed in [JMOB05] where the constraints are based on the discrete Hamilton variational principle could significantly benefit from our minimization-based integrators, as it can render the global optimization more scalable.
-Furthermore, we believe that the discrete Hamilton-Pontryagin principle that we introduce here and the ability to control v, q, and p should provide fertile grounds for various control tools (e.g., trajectory planning) as one can alter these quantities during integration to influence the motion accordingly.
-In particular, variational collision handling along the lines of [FMOW03] could be made much more robust.
+Furthermore, we believe that the discrete Hamilton-Pontryagin principle that we introduce here and the ability to control v, q, and p should provide fertile grounds for various control tools (both optimal and trajectory control) as one can alter these quantities during integration to influence the motion accordingly.
 Finally, we wish to study whether model reduction [KLM00, BJ05] can benefit from the discrete variational integrator framework.